nielsds/go/101_introduction_to_go.md

 go env GOROOT
 ```

-Assuming a regular install, Go was installed in `/usr/local/go`.
+Assuming a default install, Go was installed in `/usr/local/go`.
 To set `GOROOT` to the afformentioned location, simply add the following line to your `~/.bashrc` (or similar file):
 ```bash
 export GOROOT=/usr/local/go
 ```